 If you enjoyed using XEDIT on IBM's VM mainframe operating system, here's a freeware version for Windows.
 I wrote it for my own use, not pleased with the lack of REXX as a command language in all other editors for Windows.

-In Windows 8 installation is one or two steps more complicated than Win7 or XP: before installing, the “security scan” blocks installation.
+In Windows 8 installation is one or two steps more complicated than Win7: before actually installing, the “security scan” blocks you.
 Click on More Info and next on Run anyway.
 Sometimes you'll get a second block from SmartScreen, continue on that one too.
 Next you get the usual UAC screen, and clicking continue you enter the install process.
 See the screenshots in Xedit Setup in Windows 8 for the screens I had to go through to install Xedit.

 Xedit has the least possible internal commands.
 You may extend

 the editor by writing your own commands.
 I think that I provided

 for a 95% clone of Xedit, if you forget about the

 fullscreen-processing that Xedit allowed you.
 But as in most

 software, any ordinary user does 99% of the work with 25% of the

 possibilities in the software!
 Don't try to recreate CMS's